bxparks/AceWire/README.md

 cannot become wedged into an infinite loop so they do not provide a timeout parameter.

-The hardware `<Wire.h>` has the potential for becoming wedged.
+The native `<Wire.h>` has the potential for becoming wedged.
 Recently, some work was been done to allow the library to time out after a certain amount of time.
-(I am not too familiar with those latest feature additions.)

-Other third party libaries (accessed through the `TwoWireInterface` wrapper class) may handle errors in different ways.
-Usually, the error handling behavior of the code is not documented so you probably need to dive into the code.
+But I am not very familiar with those latest feature additions.

 <a name="ResourceConsumption"></a>
 ## Resource Consumption